GUIDE FOR AUTHORS

 MANUSCRIPT PREPARATION

-These instructions are written in a form that satisfies all the formatting requirements for the author's manuscript.
+These instructions are written in a form that satisfies all the formatting requirements for the authors' manuscript.
 Please use them as a template in preparing your manuscript.

-Manuscripts should include:
+Manuscripts must include:

 • Title